google/flax/docs/developer_notes/module_lifecycle.rst

   mdl = TopLevelAccess()
   assert not hasattr(mdl, "foo")  # foo is not defined because setup is not called

 The ``setup`` method is not called immediately after the ``Module`` becomes bound but only when you interact with the ``Module`` instance (e.g.: call a method or access an attribute).
 This should not impact the behavior of a ``Module`` but the lazy execution does sometimes affect log statements and stack traces during debugging.
-The section on functionalization will explain why we need ``setup`` to be lazy in the first place.
+The section on :ref:`Functionalization` will explain why we need ``setup`` to be lazy in the first place.

 Functionalization